xiaobao1980/u-boot/doc/board/amlogic/radxa-zero2.rst

 ..
 SPDX-License-Identifier: GPL-2.0+

-U-Boot for Radxa Zero2 (A311D)
+U-Boot for Radxa ZERO 2 PRO (A311D)
 ==============================

-Radxa Zero2 is a small form factor SBC based on the Amlogic A311D chipset with the following specification:
+Radxa ZERO 2 PRO is a small form factor SBC based on the Amlogic A311D chipset with the following specification:

 - Amlogic A311D (Quad A73 + Dual A53) CPU